VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_6 Low-Level-Dropper_DSC/Chapter_6 LAB_Playbook.md

 ## Exercise 4 Tasks:
 ### Creating the Direct Syscall Dropper
-1. Download the Syscall Dropper POC from the Code section of this chapter.
+1. Download the syscall dropper POC from the Code section of this chapter.
 2. Most of the code is already implemented in the POC.
+However, you can complete the direct syscall dropper by performing the following tasks:
+     - Create a new syscalls.h header file and use the supplied code that follows in this playbook.
-But take a look at the .asm file and add the missing assembler code for the remaining three native APIs following the scheme of the already implemented code for the NTallocateVirtualMemory native API.
+     - Import the syscalls.asm file as a resource and complete the assembly code by adding the missing assembler code for the remaining three native APIs following the scheme of the already implemented code for NtAllocateVirtualMemory.
-3. Create x64 calc shellcode with msfvenom, copy it to the POC, compile it and run it for the first time.
-Check if the calc.exe spawns correctly.
-4. Create a staged x64 meterpreter shellcode with msfvenom and copy it to the POC or replace the calc shellcode with it.
+3. Create a staged x64 meterpreter shellcode with msfvenom and copy it to the POC.
-5. Compile the POC as a x64 release.
+6. Compile the POC as a x64 release.
-6. Create and run a staged x64 meterpreter listener using msfconsole.
+7. Create and run a staged x64 meterpreter listener using msfconsole.
-7. Run your compiled .exe and check that a stable command and control channel opens.
+8. Run your compiled .exe and check that a stable command and control channel opens.
 ### Analysing the Direct Syscall Dropper
 8. Use the Visual Studio **dumpbin** tool to analyse the syscall dropper.
-Are there any Win32 APIs being imported from kernel32.dll?
+Are any Win32 APIs being imported from kernel32.dll?
 Is the result what you expected?
 9. Use **x64dbg** to debug or analyse the dropper.
      - Check which Win32 APIs and native APIs are being imported.
-If they are imported, from which module or memory location are they imported?
+If they are being imported, from which module or memory location are they being imported?
 Is the result what you expected?
-     - Check from which module or memory location the syscalls for the four APIs used are executed.
+     - Check from which module or memory location the syscalls for the four APIs used are being executed.
 Is the result what you expected?

 ## Visual Studio